2D Eigenvalue Problem I: Existence and Number of Solutions: Existence and variational characterization of 2D-eigenvalues

 Theorem~\ref{thm_minima_is_2devl} shows that if $(\mu_*,\lambda_*)$ is a local minimim or maximum of some sorted eigencurve $\lambda(\mu)$, then $(\mu_*,\lambda_*)$ must be a 2D-eigenvalue.
-Conversely, a 2D-eigenvalue $(\mu, \lambda)$ does not always correspond to a local minimum or maximum of a sorted eigencurve $\lambda(\mu)$ as shown in the following two examples.
+Conversely, a 2D-eigenvalue $(\mu, \lambda)$ does not necessarily correspond to a local minimum or maximum of a sorted eigencurve $\lambda(\mu)$ as shown in the following example.